Expleo AI Pulse

 How we collect our data

-Insights are taken from a monthly survey of representative sample of 600 working-age adults across the UK, France and Germany in management and leadership positions, measuring levels of worry, excitement, trust and confidence in AI-led technology.
+Insights are taken from a monthly survey of representative sample of 800 working-age adults across the UK, France, Germany and Ireland in management and leadership positions, measuring levels of worry, excitement, trust and confidence in AI-led technology.

 Question of the month